How to Share Your Research with the World

 Where to share your research?

 The most discussed platform at the symposium was of course the blog.
 Some researchers have a personal blog, others contribute to a group blog.
 Group blogs exist in different forms: connected to a university, faculty, or institute, such as the Leiden Arts in Society Blog and the Leiden Law Blog; initiated by researchers from different universities with a similar interest, for example Over de Muur; or general rather than thematic blogs, such as Wetenschap.nu.
 Group blogs enable researchers to share research without feeling the pressure to write something every week.
 Moreover, as Jona Lendering from the Antiquity blog Mainzer Beobachter argued, the general public is usually interested in broad topics such as ‘Antiquity’, ‘Islam’, or ‘Climate Change’, and is not aware of specialized subfields.
 As I have experienced in writing this blog, however, group blogs also have disadvantages: the individual blogger has less freedom and flexibility.
 I would have liked to share this blog sooner after the symposium, as many attendants did, but was not scheduled to publish something at that point.
 Another issue is the choice of language: the Leiden Arts in Society Blog only publishes in English.
-Being a part of a dialogue in Dutch academia, it would perhaps have made more sense to write this post in Dutch.
+Being part of a dialogue in Dutch academia, it would perhaps have made more sense to write this post in Dutch.

 For (Dutch) blogs on a wide variety of academic topics, visit Wetenschap.nu.

 Researchers can also reach a large audience through traditional media such as television, radio, and newspapers.
 Especially the latter might not be very different from writing for a blog; as blogger and columnist Sara Polak, said, she does not experience much difference between the two.
-Moreover, blogging will make you more visible to traditional media; several blog posts on the Leiden Arts in Society Blog have led to radio appearances by the authors.
+Moreover, blogging will make you more visible to traditional media; several blog posts on the Leiden Arts in Society Blog have led to radio interviews.
 If you are interested in being approached by traditional media it might also be a good idea to let the communication office at your university know, since they usually receive requests for experts on specific topics.

 Another way for academics to share their research is social media.
 It has become acceptable for academics to be active on platforms like Twitter, even during working hours.
 Some fields have even developed their own hashtags – I use, for example, #medievaltwitter, #twitterstorians, and my favourite: #nuntastic.
 The hashtag for the symposium was #wetenschapsbloggers19.
 Another platform that was discussed at the symposium is LinkedIn.
-Especially if your research is relevant to a people working in a specific field, such as museum professionals, ‘blogging’ on LinkedIn can be an effective way to reach your target group.
+Especially if your research is relevant to people working in a specific field, such as museum professionals, ‘blogging’ on LinkedIn can be an effective way to reach your target group.

 Podcasting set.
 Photo by Patrick Breitenbach (source).